jj09/jj09.github.io/_posts/2023-07-06-simple-path-to-weight-loss.md

 - [Instant Pot chicken and rice](https://www.spoonfulofflavor.com/instant-pot-chicken-and-rice/)
 - chicken salad
 - turkey burgers
-- Fage yogurt with fruits (blueberries/strawberries/raspberries) and protein powder
+- Fage 0% fat yogurt with fruits (blueberries/strawberries/raspberries) and protein powder (most yogurts have a lot of sugar - don't eat that)

 <h3>What to avoid</h3>